Set decorator: Budgeting

 The Set Decorator creates a materials budget for the film or episode, and a labor budget based on the production schedule and scope of work.
 Labor costs are calculated to include overtime, fringes and kit rentals.
 The budget allows for equipping workshops, expendables, 2nd unit requirements, camera tests, and work performed for the Set Decoration department by other departments and specialty vendors.

 Budgeting involves projecting costs for prototypes, and educated guesswork.
 Set Decorators are familiar with pricing structures for each element and labor required to complete the work within production schedules.
 Set Decoration budgets may be revised several times in the course of preproduction due to shifting circumstances.

 Even after the Producer has approved the Set Decoration budget, the estimate is updated as special requests by the Director, script rewrites, or shifts in schedules bring changes during production.
-Overseeing creative aspects of Set Decoration while staying within the budget and delivering the sets on time are a key skillsets of the Set Decorator.
-Producers rely on the accuracy of the Set Decorators budget to ensure that the overall production budget remains within its bounds.
+Overseeing creative aspects of Set Decoration while staying within the budget and delivering the sets on time are key skillsets of the Set Decorator.
+Producers rely on the accuracy of the Set Decorator's budget to ensure that the overall production budget remains within its bounds.